IEC Recognized Organization (RO) Canada Programs

 FAQs (continued)

 This is why we do a one-to-one meeting with all our participants beforehand.
 We want to make sure you are eligible.
-But remember that your work permit application will still be reviewed by IRCC, so you must comply with the requirements.
+But remember that your work permit application will still be reviewed by IRCC, so you must comply with their requirements.

 I currently have an IEC work permit that is about to expire, can I get preference in the waiting list?

-No. You will still need to go through the process.
+No. You will still need to go through the same process.
 Remember that you will not get maintained status during your RO work permit process, so you should apply for an extension as a visitor, at least 30 days before your current work permit expires.
 Remember that if you lose your status in Canada, we can not help!

 Do I need to be in Canada to apply for a RO Repeat Participation under IEC?